bcgov/design-system/components/checkbox/README.md

 ---
-description: Checkboxes allow users to select one or more items from a given list.
+description: Checkboxes allow users to select one or more items from a list.
 title: Checkbox
 status: Draft
 author: orinevares